rails/rails/guides/source/asset_pipeline.md

 Working with Propshaft
 ----------------------

-From Rails 8.0, Propshaft is the default asset pipeline, so you don’t need to install it separately.
-When you create a new Rails 8 application, Propshaft is included by default.
+From Rails 8 onwards, Propshaft is included by default.
 To use Propshaft, you need to configure it properly and organize your assets in a way that Rails can serve them efficiently.

 ### Setup

 Follow these steps for setup Propshaft in your Rails application:

-1. Create a new Rails 8 application:
+1. Create a new Rails application:

     ```bash
     $ rails new app_name